 Crisis Cooking with Mrs Simkins

-Along with pasta, rice, hand sanitiser and toilet rolls, flour seems in short supply at the moment along with baking powder and you can’t get yeast for love nor money.
+I came up with this at the start of the first Lockdown when, along with pasta, rice, hand sanitiser and toilet rolls, flour was in short supply along with baking powder, and you couldn't get yeast for love nor money.

-Happily, there’s no shortage of bread so if you are running low on flour and don’t even have enough for a weekend crumble, try this lovely American-style topping made from dry breadcrumbs instead.
+Happily, there was no shortage of ready-baked bread at the time so I came up with this in case people were running low on flour and didn’t even have enough for a weekend crumble.
+It's a lovely American-style topping made from dry breadcrumbs, butter and sugar.
 A Betty is a thrifty American dessert dating back to the eighteenth century that became popular in Britain during both World wars.